billimek/k8s-gitops/manual-steps/README.md

 }
 ```

-Create all of the secret files:
+Create all of the secret files - should be a one-time activity unless there is a specific change:

 ```shell
 ./create_secrets.sh
 ```

 Manually apply the various yaml files that need env variable subsitition:

+**NOTA BENE: Wait to run this until _after_ traefik has completed obtaining wildcard certs**

 ```shell
 ./create_yamls.sh